 For more on visiting these attractions, see our guide to visiting St. Mark’s Basilica and the Doge’s Palace.

-For your second day, we’d recommend taking a boat out to the islands of Murano and Burano.
-This is what we do when we take friends to Venice for multiple days, and it’s always a highlight.
+Take a boat out to Murano and Burano.
+This is what we do when we take friends to Venice for multiple days, and it’s a highlight every time.

 You can visit both islands independently using the public water buses (vaporetti), which run regularly from Venice.
+The Line 12 from Fondamente Nove goes direct to Burano, calling at Murano on the way; allow about 45 minutes each way.
 Or if you’d prefer a guided experience, this boat tour from TakeWalks visits both islands and includes wine tasting.

-For more ideas on Venice, see our detailed guide to spending a day in Venice.
+For more ideas on Venice, see our detailed guide to spending two days in Venice and a day in Venice.

 10 Day Italy Itinerary Map

-To help you visualise this itinerary, here’s a map of the route.
+To help you visualise this itinerary, here’s a map of the route covering Rome, Florence, Manarola, and Venice.
 You can also see it on Google Maps here.

-Rather than listing dozens of hotels, here are four suggestions per city across a range of budgets.
+Rather than listing dozens of hotels, here are four suggestions per base across a range of budgets, from hostel up to splurge.
 All are centrally located and well reviewed.
-We’d recommend staying close to the train station in each city for convenience, though any central location will work well.
+We’d suggest staying close to the train station in each city for convenience, though any central location will work well.

 Rome

-- Hotel Valentino Palace.
-A good mid-range 3-star hotel, about 150 yards from Termini Station.
+- Mid-range.
+Hotel Valentino Palace.
+A 3-star hotel about 150 yards from Termini Station.
 Comfortable rooms and helpful staff.

-- Gioberti Art Hotel.
+- Upper mid.
+Gioberti Art Hotel.
 An excellent-value 4-star hotel right next to Termini Station.
 Well rated and consistently good.

-- NH Collection Palazzo Cinquecento.
-A 5-star hotel a few steps from the train station.
+- Splurge.
+NH Collection Palazzo Cinquecento.
+A 5-star a few steps from the train station.
 A treat if your budget allows.

 See all accommodation in Rome on Booking.com.